vini7148/HW_digi_rec/README.md

 You will need the following tools to deploy this application

-An environment for running .ipynb files is required along with the following python libraries
+Python along with an environment for running .ipynb files is required along with the following python libraries
 ```
-pandas
-matplotlib
-seaborn
-sklearn
-tensorflow-gpu
-tensorflow.keras
+tensorflow
+keras
 ```